pearcidar/dwm/README.md

 ============================
 dwm is an extremely fast, small, and dynamic window manager for X.

-This one is patched with dwm-flexipatch, [credited to bakkeby](https://github.com/bakkeby/dwm-flexipatch)
+This one is patched with [dwm-flexipatch from bakkeby](https://github.com/bakkeby/dwm-flexipatch)

 ## Screenshot